-Cathy Skoglund is the Manager of Operations and Business Development for the Arizona State University Print & Imaging Laboratory.
+Cathy Skoglund is the Director for the Arizona State University Print & Imaging Laboratory.
 She received her Bachelor of Science and Technology degree with an emphasis in Graphic Communications from Arizona State University.
 Cathy is an effective leader and dynamic manager with detailed experience in all facets of digital printing operations and business development.
 She is an accomplished industry professional, whose talents include facilitating continuous improvement programs and evolving organizational teams to include operational, tactical, strategic and visionary results for all stakeholders.
 Cathy has played a significant role in the growth of four leading Arizona digital printing companies as a highly successful Production Manager, Customer Service Manager, Million Dollar Club Account Executive and Manager of Operations.
 Cathy served on the ASU Ethics Task Force and her industry involvements include an active member of the Western States Printing Alliance, In-plant Print & Mailing Association, Print On Demand Initiative, Association of College & University Printers and Digital Solutions Cooperative to name a few.
 She is an active participant at many industry events sitting on panels and speaking about her experiences nationally and internationally.
 Cathy is very passionate about the growth of ASU students.
 She has created a unique environment which offers students a real world digital working environment while they are seeking their degree.
 The entire workforce of the ASU Print & Imaging Lab is made of enthusiastic students with innovative ideas.

 Chris Myers is the Manager of Print and Design at the ASU Print & Imaging Lab.
 His previous work experience in leading edge digital print production and his support of student learning and life guidance make him the perfect fit for managing our production staff.
 He leads the team developing strategies for quicker workflow, executes comprehensive print production and manages suppliers for best value, quality and service.
 He implements new technologies, manages performance and coaches team members to grow to their utmost potential.
 He is an advocate of department collaboration enabling the student workforce to manage complex projects throughout the lab.
 Chris is responsible for producing projects with utmost quality and delivering on or before the given timeframe.
 His calm demeanor successfully motivates the team enabling the Print Lab to produce projects with extremely tight deadlines.
 In his spare time he coaches competitive club soccer and with his wife Sharri, raises his three kids Mathew, Jewell and Sam.